メインコンテンツまでスキップ

 Create a temperature map

-In this example, we'll process GFS temperature data from NOAA using Raster MTS.
+In this example, you'll process GFS temperature data from NOAA using Raster MTS.
 This is a multi-band dataset where each band is a single timestamp.

 The goal is to create a raster-array source and add it on a map to visualize temperature.